We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 IP Australia

-If you want IP protection in other countries, you need to make a separate application in each country.
+You need to make a separate application in each country where you want to register your IP.
 Or you can use a service that streamlines the application process for many countries.
 For example:

 -

-Find out how to register for IP protection overseas.
+Find out how to register your IP overseas.

 IP Australia